tiagotakeshi/climb-project/README.md

 ## The Dataset

-For this recommendation system it was used a database from [8a.nu Beta site](https://www.kaggle.com/dcohen21/8anu-climbing-logbook) provided by [David Cohen](https://www.kaggle.com/dcohen21) who collect information of many Routes (the name used to refer a sport line climbed and which has a register) and Boulders (The name used to refer a boulder line is identic to the type of climbing) and provided in this sqlite database.
+For this recommendation system it was used a database from [8a.nu Beta site](https://www.kaggle.com/dcohen21/8anu-climbing-logbook) provided by [David Cohen](https://www.kaggle.com/dcohen21) who collected information of many Routes (the name used to refer a sport line climbed and which has a register) and Boulders (The name used to refer a boulder line is identic to the type of climbing) and provided in this sqlite database.
-The database has 4 tables, but for this project we only used two of then, the ascent and the grade tables, to create the two databases needed.
+The database has 4 tables, but for this project we only used two of then, the ascent and the grade tables, to create the two datasets needed.

 ## Data Preparation

 The data preparation was made in some steps listed below:

-1. Import the tables from sqlit database and saved then.
+1. The tables were imported from sqlit database and saved.

-2. Identify and remove the routes and boulders which has a "?" as the name.
+2. Identified and removed the routes and boulders which has a "?" as the name.

 3. Removed the duplicate itens.

-4. To recommend locations the dataset needs the information of latitude and longitude from each Route or Boulder, so the dataset only has the name and the crag of the route or boulder, sometimes the country information is avaiable.
+4. To recommend locations the dataset needs the information of latitude and longitude from each Route or Boulder.
+The dataset only has the name and the crag of the route or boulder, sometimes the country information is avaiable.
 With this informations it was possible to do a Web Scraping using a French site to identify the city and country where each register is located.

 5. It was possible to identify that the climb type equal 0 is related to the routes, and the climb type equal 1 is used for boulder, with this information and the grade_id of ascent it is possible to define the grade in a reference system on the grade_results dataset.